k8stopologyawareschedwg/enhancements/keps/sig-node/2043-pod-resource-concrete-assigments/README.md

     repeated PodResources pod_resources = 1;
 }

-// WatchPodResourcesRequest is the request made to the Watch PodResourcesLister service message WatchPodResourcesRequest {}
+// ListAndWatchPodResourcesRequest is the request made to the Watch PodResourcesLister service message ListAndWatchPodResourcesRequest {}

 enum WatchPodAction {
     ADDED = 0;
     DELETED = 1;
+    UPDATED = 2;
 }

-// WatchPodResourcesResponse is the response returned by Watch function message WatchPodResourcesResponse {
+// ListAndWatchPodResourcesResponse is the response returned by Watch function message ListAndWatchPodResourcesResponse {
     WatchPodAction action = 1;
     string uid = 2;
     repeated PodResources pod_resources = 3;
+}

+// ListAndWatchAllocatableResourcesRequest is the request made to the Watch PodResourcesLister service message ListAndWatchAllocatableResourcesRequest {}

+enum WatchResourceAction {
+    ADDED = 0;
+    DELETED = 1;
+    UPDATED = 2;
+}

+// ListAndWatchAllocatableResourcesResponse is the response returned by Watch function message ListAndWatchAllocatableResourcesResponse {
+    WatchResourceAction action = 1;
+    repeated ContainerDevices devices = 1;
+    repeated int64 cpu_ids = 2;
+    repeated ContainerMemory memory = 4;
 }

 // PodResources contains information about the node resources assigned to a pod